lennymalard/melpy-project/README.md

 X_test = sc.transform(X_test)
 ```

-Next, we encode the target labels using OneHotEncoder, also from melpy.preprocessing:
+Next, we encode the target labels using OneHotEncoder, also from melpy.preprocessing :

 <em>One-hot encoding is a method of representing categorical data as binary vectors.
 Each unique category is assigned a unique vector where one element is set to 1 (hot) and all others are 0.
-You can find out more about data encoding here: [One-hot](https://en.wikipedia.org/wiki/One-hot).</em>
+You can find out more about data encoding here : [One-hot](https://en.wikipedia.org/wiki/One-hot).</em>

 ```python
 from melpy.preprocessing import OneHotEncoder